solr-express/solr-express/README.md

 #### 1.7.
 MinimumShouldMatchParameter

-Create a minimum should match parameter using the informed expression
+Create a minimum should match parameter using the informed expression.

 ```csharp
 new MinimumShouldMatchParameter("75%");